-2 NYPD cops reportedly shot in confrontation in Brooklyn, unclear if related to unrest
+2 NYPD cops shot, another stabbed during confrontation, unclear if related to unrest

-The New York City police department said early Thursday that two police officers have been shot in Brooklyn after a confrontation with a suspect.
+Two police officers were shot and another was stabbed in Brooklyn on Wednesday night during a confrontation with a knife-wielding suspect, police said, according to multiple reports.

-The officers were rushed to Kings County Hospital, the New York Post reported.
-Their condition was not immediately known.
+Police said one officer was shot in the arm and the other struck in the finger by gunfire.
+They were rushed to Kings County Hospital and are expected to survive, according to the New York Post.
+The suspect was taken into custody after he was shot several times by the officers, police added.

 PROTESTERS IN BROOKLYN DEFEND TARGET STORE FROM LOOTING, RIOTS

+The incident started after a suspect approached an officer around 11:45 p.m. and stabbed him in the neck, a police source told the paper.

+The officer and the suspect fought for the weapon, which caused gunfire to strike both the officers.
+The suspect was rushed to the hospital in critical condition, according to The Post.

-Video posted on social media showed streets filled with police cars at the scene of the incident.
+Video allegedly posted of the incident on Twitter showed streets filled with police cars at the scene, while multiple gunshots could be heard.

 New York City has been roiled by days of protests over police brutality, but it was unclear whether the incident was related to the demonstrations.